Jabbar-Campbell/NGS/README.md

-# This is  walk throught for a Basic sequencing analysis pipeline using E-utils and
+# This is  walk through for a basic sequencing analysis pipeline using E-utils and
 # the SRA toolkit